himanjanpati/k8s-exam-guide/CKA-exam-guide/CKA-misc-notes.md

 Liveness and Readiness probes
 probes to health check

-adding liveness probe will check the health status of the pod in each interval of initialdelayseconds It will keep on restarting till it gets 200 status code response if the liveness probe fails
+adding liveness probe will check the health status of the pod after the initialdelayseconds It will keep on restarting till it gets 200 status code response if the liveness probe fails

+default value for initialDelaySeconds: 0, min value: 0

+periodSeconds: How often (in seconds) to perform the probe.
+Default to 10 seconds.
+Minimum value is 1.

 ```
 livenessProbe: